Sam Lauersdorf's Bucket List

 I never really dated in High School, so number one finally came true while I was in college.
 My sophomore year of college I met Cory Lauersdorf!
 I don't know if I'd say it was technically 'love' at first sight, but I did get a strong feeling when I met him of "Wow, he is someone I could see myself with!" and that "I definitely want to get to know him more!"
 Luckily our love of music led us each other.
 We got to talking, as as they say - from there, the rest is history.
 Our 9 year anniversary is actually only a few weeks away!
 More on our relationship in future blog posts :)

 Number two - See a total Solar Eclipse.
 Man, I could write a whole book on my obsession with astronomy.
 I have always been fascinated with the sky and stars.
 In High School I took a meteorology and astronomy class and learned a lot about outer space.
 My love for astronomy was heightened even further, and this is also when I found out there would be a Total Solar Eclipse (a lot rarer than Partial Solar Eclipses and Lunar Eclipses) coming to the United States in August of 2017.
 From then on, I became determined to see that Eclipse!
 I spent years (literally like 7!) planning and planning, and finally the time came.
 Cory and I decided on St. Joseph, Missouri for our trip to view the eclipse since it was within driving distance and ironically, a historically cloudless location.
 Boy, was I wrong and deeply disappointed!
 The day of the eclipse came and it was completely overcast, and even ended up raining a bit.
 Because I didn't trust the forecast (weathermen are rarely correct these days, am I right?!)
 I didn't make the decision to drive to a different spot in the state in hopes of seeing totality.
 Instead, we stuck it out at our original location where we watched the sky grow dark through clouds.
 The fact that we even still saw how dark the sky and earth got around us, is an incredible testament to eclipses.
 However, I only mark this bucket list item as half crossed off.
 I missed the diamond ring effect, I missed seeing the solar prominences, I missed totality..
 The most important part.
 But I was still there.
 I was heartbroken to be robbed of the full experience, especially one I had waited SO long for, but I had technically still accomplished my goal.
-I was in the path of Totality during a solar eclipse, and I still got to have that amazing experience (Visit our YouTube channel to see the sky grow dark during totality here and stay tuned for future blog posts about astronomy!)
+I was in the path of Totality during a solar eclipse, and I still got to have that amazing experience (Visit our YouTube channel to see the sky grow dark during totality here (or keep scrolling!) and stay tuned for future blog posts about astronomy!)
 PS there is another Total Solar Eclipse coming to the States in 2024 - you can be I will be ready for that one!

 I have also rowed a row boat and seen Keith Urban in concert since writing my bucket list as a child (YAY!
 Keith Urban was amazing by the way!), but I also wanted to take some time to talk about my recently added bucket list items, ones I have not yet accomplished.